11 Jan Digital Marketing, the big debate: Paid vs Organic

 What does it even mean?
 Organic marketing is all about generating results through your creativity and time.
 Anything that isn’t paid for, can essentially be classed as organic advertising.

 Gaining increased Brand Awareness via Social Media is all about understanding the needs and concerns of your buyer personas and what they will engage with.
-Once this is achieved you then have to get creative!
-Create the appropriate content and publish it on all the online platforms where and when your target audience is likely to hang out.
+Once this is achieved, you then have to get creative!
+Create the appropriate content (images, gifs, blogs, videos etc) and publish it on all the relevant online platforms (e.g. YouTube, Social Media, Google etc.) where and when your target audience is likely to hang out.

-Organic search traffic means you generate clicks from search engines search as Google without having to pay for them.
-You do this by making sure that your website performs well on all devices, has all the relevant content and has lots of quality inbound links from other trusted websites.
+Organic search traffic means you generate clicks from search engines such as Google without having to pay for them.
+You do this by making sure that your website has great UX on all devices, has all “complete”, relevant content and has lots of quality inbound links from other trusted websites.

 This one seems a bit clearer than organic, this is clearly defined by whether or not you have had to pay a publisher for your content to appear, whether that be Facebook, Google etc.

-Paid advertisements on Google and Facebook tend to sit alongside organic results and purposely appear very similar to organic results and posts.
+Paid advertisements on Google and Facebook tend to sit alongside organic results and purposely appear in a very similar format to organic results and posts.
+Either see them at the top of search engines or in your feed on Social Media, often with tiny tiny text stating Ad or Sponsored.

-In terms of social media you will be seeing certain ads because the advertiser deems you to be their target audience.
-This maybe defined by your age, sex, occupation, behaviour etc
+In terms of social media, you will be seeing certain ads because the advertiser deems you to be their target audience.
+This may be defined by your age, sex, occupation, behaviour, interests etc.

 Pros and Cons

-The main benefits of organic marketing is the fact it can be implemented by the smallest business with no marketing budget.
-Typically, companies will use the free features a platform can offer such as publishing tweets on Twitter in order to grow stable, permanent following of customers.
+The main benefit of organic marketing is the fact it can be implemented by the smallest business with no marketing budget.
+Typically, companies will use the free features a platform can offer, such as publishing tweets on Twitter in order to grow a consistent following.
 The only real investment would be your time and here is the downside, it requires a lot of time.
-Typically you will need to be spending a few hours per week on social media, same again for blog writing and then again for SEO.
+Typically, you will need to be spending a few hours per week on social media, same again for blog writing and then again for SEO.
 On top of this, you will have monthly activities such as email marketing and the analysis of data from Google analytics, Google search console, your social media scheduling tool, email marketing platform etc.

 When is it good to pay?